-Tay Ho is a beautiful area by the West Lake and is popular expat choice of living.
-In this part of the city you will have a mixture of cultures, different restaurants with European and American cuisines, more cosmopolitan life style.
+Tay Ho is a beautiful area by the West Lake and is a popular expat choice of living.
+In this part of the city, you will have a mixture of cultures, different restaurants with European and American cuisines, more cosmopolitan lifestyle.
 Many parts of this area actually made us feel like we are walking the streets of Paris.
-You can really feel the french influence over there.
+You can really feel the French influence over there.

 Here are some great accommodation options to consider when visiting Hanoi.
 None of these will disappoint you:

 Old Quarter View Hanoi Hostel – a nice budget hostel for as low as 9 USD per night in a dorm room.
 They offer both mixed and female only dorms.
-They are located in Hoan Kiem area, being very central to main attractions around.
+They are located in the Hoan Kiem area, being very close to the main attractions around.

-Hanoi La Selva Hotel – a beautiful designed hotel in the heart of the Hanoi Old Quarter.
+Hanoi La Selva Hotel – a beautifully designed hotel in the heart of the Hanoi Old Quarter.
 Short walking distance from everything you might need.
-Prices starts at 43 USD per night and are incredibly worth it.
+Prices start at 43 USD per night and are incredibly worth it.

 Sofitel Legend Metropole Hanoi – this is as luxury as it gets in Hanoi.
-Located in a historical building near the Old Town, it offers great service, royal rooms and amazing food experience.
-Prices starts at around 300 USD.
+Located in a historical building near the Old Town, it offers great service, royal rooms, and amazing food experience.
+Prices start at around 300 USD.

 Things to do for First Timers in Hanoi